 We love to hear stories of hope and positivity sent by couples who refuse to let porn tear them apart, and choose to fight together.
 Anyone who struggles with porn has to decide to stop watching for themselves, first, but encouragement from a partner can make a world of difference.
 Not all couples are equipped or healthy enough to stay together through a porn issue, and that’s okay, too.
 Only you can know what’s best for you and your relationship, in the long run.

-By choosing love and understanding like this Fighter, instead of shame, we are helping to promote true change in this porn-saturated society.
+Even so, by choosing love and understanding like this Fighter, instead of shame, we are helping to promote true change in this porn-saturated society.
 Continue to spread the word that pornography is harmful to individuals, relationships, and society in a way that will inspire and motivate others to choose love for themselves, too.

 To anyone whose partner struggles with porn, YOU are not alone.
 SHARE this post and share the encouragement!